atomone-hub/govgen-proposals/002_SOFTWARE_VERSIONING.md

 - v17 upgrades ICS to 2.0
 - v18 adds the wasmd and feemarket module

-Obviously, v18 is discarded because AtomOne won't have any VM functionality, as specified in the draft of the [Constitution].
+AtomOne will not have any VM functionality as specified in the draft of the [Constitution].

 Then, considering that the first version of AtomOne won't have IBC or ICS